The Last Temptation (The Ren & Stimpy Show): Production

 "The Last Temptation" was produced with and intended to air on December 9, 1995 with "Reverend Jack", but was banned from airing on Nickelodeon due to its mocking of religion.
+"Terminal Stimpy", a similar episode that dealt with death, would eventually take over its spot.
 Its airing on MTV on October 20, 1996, a year after the series wrapped production, made it an unofficial series finale, even though it was merely a rerun; the episode eventually aired on Nickelodeon during reruns.
-As a part of an effort to improve ratings in light of the immense controversy that Kricfalusi's sacking had caused, Camp recruited as a recurring guest star, the comedian Jack Carter, to provide the voice of Wilbur Cobb, a character first introduced in the episode, as Carter had fallen into hard times and Camp was sorry for him.
+As a part of an effort to improve ratings in light of the immense controversy that Kricfalusi's sacking had caused, Camp recruited as a recurring guest star, the comedian Jack Carter, to provide the voice of Wilbur Cobb, a character first introduced in "Stimpy's Cartoon Show", as Carter had fallen into hard times and Camp was sorry for him.
 Camp would eventually give Carter as many opportunities to voice the character as he can to stabilize his life, a move criticized by crew members like Bill Wray for being detrimental to the episodes' quality.
+This episode would also be Cobb's final appearance.